 Tap 1-5 and Teen/Adult Tap: Tap and rhythms are taught with emphasis on correct technique and individual expression.
 Choreography and improvisation are both taught, as well as a respect and knowledge of the history of tap and the great tap legends.

 Jazz 1-6 and Teen/Adult Jazz: Jazz emphasizes balance, flexibility, coordination, strength and creative expression.
 Turns, leaps, and combinations will be taught.
 A wide range of contemporary, as well as music from other eras is used.
 Ballet is a requirement for Jazz 2-6 and is strongly recommended for Jazz 1 and Beginning Jazz.

-Latin 1-3 and Advanced Latin: A wide variety of Latin dance forms are taught.
+Latin 1-5: A wide variety of Latin dance forms are taught.
 Partners are not necessary.

 Belly Dance: Belly dancing involves several types of movement forms: percussive, fluid, shimmies, shivers and vibrations, turns and spins.
 This class is suitable for teens and adults.
 Come join the fun!